-If you are using Tailwind CSS, chances are you are also using inline SVGs for your icons.
+If you are using Tailwind CSS for your web applications, chances are you are also using raw inline SVGs for your iconography.
 The two technologies pair together flawlessly.
-Because an inline <svg> lives directly in your HTML (or JSX) DOM tree, it has full access to the CSS cascade.
-This means you can manipulate an icon's size, color, and behavior using the exact same Tailwind utility classes you use for your typography and layout.
+Because an inline <svg> element lives directly inside your HTML (or React JSX) DOM tree, it has full, unrestricted access to the CSS cascade.

 1. The Secret Sauce: `currentColor`